-Faculty advisers and staff advisers have the option of not permitting a student to register for an “overload” if the student is carrying one or more active incomplete courses or for a “full load” if the student is carrying two or more active incompletes.
+Faculty advisors and staff advisors have the option of not permitting a student to register for an “overload” if the student is carrying one or more active incomplete courses or for a “full load” if the student is carrying two or more active incompletes.

 Instructors in lower division freshman and sophomore courses will provide evaluations of student progress by the end of the fifth week of class.
-It is your instructor’s responsibility to complete and return an early report indicating satisfactory or unsatisfactory progress for each student.
-You will receive your mid-semester ratings on their OWLnet accounts, for each lower division course taken.
+It is the course instructor’s responsibility to complete and return an early report indicating satisfactory or unsatisfactory progress for each student.
+Students will receive mid-semester ratings on their OWLnet accounts, for each lower division course taken.

 Matriculated students are those who have applied, been accepted, and enrolled in a degree program of the University during the semester for which they were admitted.

 Completion of course credits before becoming a matriculated student does not assure the acceptance of those credits into the program of matriculation.

 Non-matriculated students are those who have not been admitted formally to a degree program.
 For information and academic advising for non-matriculated students, see Special Programs (Credit and non-credit): Continuing Education